-2. Definition of Disadvantaged Communities
+2. Definition, Evaluation, and Funding Minimum for Disadvantaged Communities Definition

 The MTC region has already adopted a measure to define Disadvantaged Communities (DACs) known as "Communities of Concern".
-MTC updated the Communities of Concern (COCs) definition in 2013 as a part of the Plan Bay Area Equity Analysis Report.
+MTC updated the Communities of Concern (COCs) definition in January 2016 as a part of the Plan Bay Area 2040 Equity Framework.
 For the purposes of meeting the State's 25% DAC minimum requirement in the Regional ATP, MTC elects to use MTC's COC definition.